The time has come for a change.

 My change for 2012.

-And so, all that being said, it is with great respect for my colleagues at RevSystems and with great excitement that I announce: In January of 2012, I will be leaving my position at RevSystems to join the dev team at Obama For America - Barack Obama's 2012 relection campaign in Chicago.
+With all of that history, I will be leaving my position at RevSystems to join the dev team at Obama For America - Barack Obama's 2012 relection campaign in Chicago.

 It is no secret that the digital & design team at Obama is one of the best.
 Having been talked about in the recent typekit blog for using a lovely set of typefaces, tweeted about for using responsive design ... a few times, and, most notably from the past election, for adding serifs to HF&J's Gotham / one could see why they are getting such attention.